 Introduction to Medical Science

-2. The normal structure and function of the body and mind at the stages of life.
+2. The normal structure and function of the body and mind at the various stages of life;

-4. Some processes and mechanisms involved with the body's response to the challenges and stressors of everyday existence, and how these responses can be compromised or overpowered by conditions or agents internal or external to the body and which result in the manifestation of disorder or disease.
+4. Some processes and mechanisms involved with the body's response to the challenges and stressers of everyday existence, and how these responses can be compromised or overpowered by conditions or agents internal or external to the body and which result in the manifestation of disorder or disease; and

 5. How the biomedical sciences provide a rational basis for medical practice.